dykarohora/ResultType/README.md

 In cases where there are multiple failure patterns, it is difficult to express failures using simple types.As in the case of the callback function of Node, there is a method of returning the reason for failure and the result of processing as a tuple, but expressing the reason for failure with a primitive type makes maintenance difficult later.

-One idea is to use the `ResultType` and Union Type to express errors on business rules.
+One idea is to use the `type-result` and Union Type to express errors on business rules.

 ```typescript
 abstract class AppError {